Chelsea-Dover/front-end-101/CSS_Day_3/labs/Exercise_button_animation.md

-# Exercise: Recreate layouts using flexbox
+# Exercise: Recreate animations in CSS

 ## Objective
-Recreate layouts using flexbox.
+Recreate animations in CSS

 - Go to [this pen](https://codepen.io/Chelsea-Dover/pen/rzOyaY?editors=1100) and fork it (the 'fork' button is in the top right corner).
 - Go [here](https://codepen.io/Chelsea-Dover/pen/ygNwej) and in your pen match the animations.
 You don't have to worry about the colors being different.
 Just focus on the effects.